-In its fiscal year 2014 budget request, the Obama administration outlined a food aid reform proposal that would allow life-saving assistance to reach an additional four million people while making it more flexible and efficient.
-While Congress largely rejected the proposal, InterAction has worked closely with the administration to coordinate strategy on advancing responsible food aid reform through both the appropriations process and farm bill.
+In its fiscal year 2014 budget request, the Obama administration outlined a food aid reform proposal that would have allowed life-saving assistance to reach an additional four million people while making it more flexible and efficient.
+Congress largely rejected the proposal, and InterAction has worked closely with the administration to advance responsible food aid reform over the past several years.

 Working with Congress

 InterAction has led congressional advocacy on food aid reform and has been a key resource in educating Congress on food aid reform.
-As a result of key reforms made in the farm bill and the fiscal year 2014 omnibus spending bill, USAID estimates that an additional 800,000 people will be reached annually with the same level of resources.
+As a result of key reforms made in the 2014 Farm Bill and the fiscal year 2014 omnibus spending bill, USAID estimated that an additional 800,000 people would be reached annually with the same level of resources.